Motmot participating in hibernation research, photo by David Harring

 Lemur Center Portal data

-Since 2025, the DLC has been publishing data to GBIF via VertNet.
-Most datasets contain speciemen data but we aim to also include checklists, media, and observation data.
-All datasets are published in the biodiversity information standard Darwin Core, and you can explore, download and use them for free under an open license.
+The DLC began publishing data to GBIF via VertNet in 2025.
+Most datasets contain specimen data but we plan to add checklists, media, and observation data.
+All datasets are published in the biodiversity information standard Darwin Core, and you can explore, download and use them for free under a non-commercial license.

 Colony data